 1. Firebase MCP Server

-What it does: Provides direct access to Firebase services including Firestore, Authentication, Cloud Functions, and Firebase Admin SDK operations.
+What it does: Provides direct access to Firebase services including Firestore, Authentication, Cloud Functions, plus Firebase Admin SDK operations.

 Why I use it: My website uses Firebase Firestore for blog posts, analytics, and user interactions.
 Before the Firebase MCP server, if I wanted Claude to help with a Firestore query or debug an authentication issue, I'd have to: